FortuneStreetModding/csmm-qt/README.md

 # csmm-qt
 Custom Street Map Manager cross-platform port

-**IMPORTANT: Make sure to use --recursive when cloning this repository, in order to initialized the submodules!**
+**IMPORTANT: Make sure to use --recursive when cloning this repository, in order to initialize the submodules!**

 ## Building on Windows (MinGW)